ZANSIN-sec/ZANSIN/documents/MINIQUEST.md

 # Prohibited Actions

-- Access Control
+- **Access Control**
-  - Don't block connections from the ZANSIN Control Server based on the source IP address or tcp/udp port using Firewall etc.
+  - Avoid blocking connections from the ZANSIN Control Server based on the source IP address.
-    - Connections as both legitimate users and attackers are sent from the ZANSIN Controll Server.
+    - Both legitimate user and attacker connections originate from the same IP address of the ZANSIN Control Server.
+Blocking it would prevent access by the ZANSIN Crawling Module and Scoring Module to your service, rendering score evaluation impossible.
-    - If you block that, the ZANSIN Crawling Module and Scoring Module cannot access your service, then unnable to evaluate your score.
+    - Similarly, please be careful not to disrupt communication from both the ZANSIN Crawling Module and ZANSIN Scoring Module, as this could results in decreased revenue for the game server and inaccurate evaluations.
-- API
+- **API**
-  - Don't change the structure of JSON in API response.
+  - Maintain the JSON structure in the API response.
-    - You can modify or remove values in API response, but don't change keys because the ZANSIN Crawing Module will not be able to get the response.
+    - You may modify or remove values in the API responses, but refrain from altering keys as this would hinder the ZANSIN Crawling Module's ability to retrieve the response.